 Everyone has doubts.

-After the first day or two of working on the Yoga Fat Loss Bible, Lauren and I both felt the following fears, anxieties, and doubts:
+After the first day or two of working on our yoga eBook, Lauren and I both felt the following fears, anxieties, and doubts:

 - We’re not good enough.

 - It’s going to fail like our first product.